awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 You can use the AWS Glue Catalog Manager to rename columns, but not table names or database names\.
 To change a database name, you must create a new database and copy tables from the old database to it \(in other words, copy the metadata to a new entity\)\.
 You can follow a similar process for tables\.
 You can use the AWS Glue SDK or AWS CLI to do this\.

-## Using AWS Glue Crawlers<a name="schema-crawlers"></a>
+## Using AWS Glue crawlers<a name="schema-crawlers"></a>

 AWS Glue crawlers help discover the schema for datasets and register them as tables in the AWS Glue Data Catalog\.
 The crawlers go through your data and determine the schema\.
 In addition, the crawler can detect and register partitions\.
-For more information, see [Defining Crawlers](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Defining crawlers](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html) in the *AWS Glue Developer Guide*\.
 Tables from data that were successfully crawled can be queried from Athena\.

 **Note**
 Athena does not recognize [exclude patterns](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#crawler-data-stores-exclude) that you specify for an AWS Glue crawler\.
 For example, if you have an Amazon S3 bucket that contains both `.csv` and `.json` files and you exclude the `.json` files from the crawler, Athena queries both groups of files\.
 To avoid this, place the files that you want to exclude in a different location\.

-### Scheduling a Crawler to Keep the AWS Glue Data Catalog and Amazon S3 in Sync<a name="schema-crawlers-schedule"></a>
+### Scheduling a crawler to keep the AWS Glue Data Catalog and Amazon S3 in sync<a name="schema-crawlers-schedule"></a>

 AWS Glue crawlers can be set up to run on a schedule or on demand\.
-For more information, see [Time\-Based Schedules for Jobs and Crawlers](https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html) in the *AWS Glue Developer Guide*\.
+For more information, see [Time\-based schedules for jobs and crawlers](https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html) in the *AWS Glue Developer Guide*\.

 If you have data that arrives for a partitioned table at a fixed time, you can set up an AWS Glue crawler to run on schedule to detect and update table partitions\.
 This can eliminate the need to run a potentially long and expensive `MSCK REPAIR` command or manually run an `ALTER TABLE ADD PARTITION` command\.
-For more information, see [Table Partitions](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html#tables-partition) in the *AWS Glue Developer Guide*\.
+For more information, see [Table partitions](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html#tables-partition) in the *AWS Glue Developer Guide*\.

-### Using Multiple Data Sources with Crawlers<a name="schema-crawlers-data-sources"></a>
+### Using multiple data sources with crawlers<a name="schema-crawlers-data-sources"></a>

 When an AWS Glue crawler scans Amazon S3 and detects multiple directories, it uses a heuristic to determine where the root for a table is in the directory structure, and which directories are partitions for the table\.
 In some cases, where the schema detected in two or more directories is similar, the crawler may treat them as partitions instead of separate tables\.
 One way to help the crawler discover individual tables is to add each table's root directory as a data store for the crawler\.